-The Call for Applications for the 2014-15 program year is now open.
+The Call for Applications for the 2014-15 program year is now closed.
+Congratulations to all the successful applicants!
+The Stewardship Committee awarded $30,000 of funding to six projects across the NWT!
 If you have any questions, please contact the Species at Risk Secretariat or sign up for RSS feeds to receive updates on Species at Risk in the NWT.

 Interested in reading about past Species at Risk Stewardship Projects?